It is important to be clear about your intentions.

 - Consider volunteering or gaining experience through clubs, community groups, organizations or working with professors.
 Supports to help you can be found through Student Success Centre’s Experiential team.

-- These vary by program but most often comprise of short answer questions about why you want to be a teacher, your experiences (work, volunteer, life) that have influenced and prepared you for the role and a question about equity and your experience working with diversity.
+- Statements vary by program but most often comprise of short answer questions about why you want to be a teacher, your experiences (work, volunteer, life) that have influenced and prepared you for the role and a question about equity and your experience working with diversity.
 Be insightful and use descriptive language to demonstrate your knowledge about teaching and learning.

 - Each program has different questions, and this is often the most time-consuming part of the application.
 Anticipate this and plan your time accordingly.